-How epm: technology turned a potentially irreparable cycling break into a perfectly-patched machine.
+How EPM turned a potentially irreparable cycling break into a perfectly-patched machine.

 Increasingly, carbon bike frames are being purchased by keen amateur cyclists.